HycarlDev/TickTock/README.md

 # TickTock

-TickTock is a stopwatch and timer application by React Created by Haikal Azmi
+- TickTock is a stopwatch and timer application by React <br>
+- Created by Haikal Azmi

 ## Installation